jmidwint/wc_auto/README.md

-# Wheelchair Auto-Pilot Sofware
+# Wheelchair Auto-Pilot Software

 This repository contains the ROS package software used to launch the autonomous system to drive the Eightfold Smart Chair.

-This package relies on the followingt ROS package:
+This package relies on the following ROS package:
       - wc_llc
-      - dronet_perception
+      - wc_perception
       - video_stream_opencv
       - image_view